 - Density: 3800-4400 vine/Ha

-- Harvest: the grapes are handpicked usually the first week of October (with small variation depending on the weather)
+- Harvest: handpicked in the first week of October

-- Fermentation and Maceration: in stainless steel tanks at controlled temperatures, not exceeding values of 30°C, for a period of 25-35 days
+- Fermentation: in stainless steel tanks at controlled temperatures, not exceeding 30°C, for 25-35 days

 - Malolactic Fermentation: following the alcoholic fermentation, the wine is racked and undergoes a malolactic fermentation, which normally lasts a month

-- Ageing: for the Barbaresco aging is provided for about 12-15 months in oak barrles, then into concrete tanks for 8 months and then ion bottle before the selling, 3 years after the harvest
+- Aging: 12-15 months in 50Hl oak barrels, then into concrete tanks for 8 months, and then in bottle for 3 years after the harvest

-- On the palate shows a great texture and tannic structure, with a nice sweetness, delicacy, elegance, great balance and fine tannins and long finish, fruit and nervous
+Garnet color with orange reflections typical of Nebbiolo.
+The nose has a fragrant and crisp aroma, with hints of red fruits and flavors of berries, and herbs, with floral and spicy notes.
+On the palate shows a great texture and tannic structure, with a nice sweetness, delicacy, elegance, great balance and fine tannins and a long finish, fruity and nervous.

 |Appellation(s)||Treiso, Neive, Neviglie|

 |Annual Production||Between 7,500 to 9,000 9L cases|